Co-op Mission Statement and Guidelines

 To make sure we are all in agreement and we stay true to our Christian faith, we require that all co-op members be members of HEARTS.
 All members must commit to Statement of Faith in HEARTS membership form.

-In order to join and attend the co-op, families must be home educating at least one child who will be at least 3 years old by December 31st of 2018.
+In order to join and attend the co-op, families must be home educating at least one child who will be at least 3 years old by December 31st of current year.

 Joining the Co-op